 After Sargon introduced the concept of human empathy to his people, it took hold.
 This eventually spread to Judaism and then to the emerging Christianity (which had similar values).
 In fact, there is a theory that a move to the idea of "practicing empathy" actually helped to build a new function in the human brain to reflect this.

-Most of the Middle East then, and now, have stayed in the no-empathy stage.
+Most of the Middle East then, and now, has stayed in the no-empathy stage.
 Might explain why the values throughout so much of the ME (except Israel) will never tally with classic Western values.

 Love you guys!
 I don't care what you cover.
 It's always illuminating and always entertaining.